Azure/cortana-intelligence-personalization-data-science-playbook/Frequently_Bought_Together_Product_Suggestions_Use_Case.md

                                          2          chips        5
                                          2         spinach       1
 ```
 Hybrid methods that combine collaborative filtering with content-based filtering can be used to create recommenders that accommodate new products without requiring retraining.
-Content-based filtering identifies similar products based on supplied descriptions (brand, category, weight, etc.), and can tehrefore be used with a new product even before any sales data accumulates.
+Content-based filtering identifies similar products based on supplied descriptions (brand, category, weight, etc.), and can therefore be used with a new product even before any sales data accumulates.
 Many retailers maintain the necessary information for content-based filtering in their product catalog.
 Features of individual transactions (time of day, day of week, location, etc.) can also be used for content-based filtering if desired.

 Several options for training and deploying collaborative filtering models are available on Azure: